 Prompts have been manually added to draw your attention to some of the more important

 ones.
-As mentioned above, we recommend enabling the POI layer so you have an idea of
+As mentioned above, we recommend enabling the POI overlay so you have an idea of

 facilities around you.

-- While actually navigating a route, there doesn't appear to be any readilly accessable
+- While actually navigating a route, there doesn't appear to be any readily accessible

 way of going back and looking at the ride description or photos.
-We advise looking
+To get around this, we've

-While on the ride, it's always possible to use your browser and check these on the
+Although fiddly, it's also possible to use your browser and check these out

 Some quirks to be aware of: